oxc-project/oxc/README.md

 ## Why this project?

-The aim of this project is to:
+The goal of this project is to:

 * Create a blazingly fast JavaScript Compiler written in Rust.
 * Provide good documentation on learning Rust and compiler techniques.